-In this competition, the male and the female that received the qualification Excellent and are placed 1st in the veteran class of each sex take part.
+In this competition, the male and the female that were placed 1st with CK in the veteran class take part.

 The dog that is selected as "Best veteran in breed" proceeds to the competition for "Best veteran of the day" which takes place in the main ring the same day.